utshomax/postman-docs/src/pages/docs/administration/managing-your-team/configuring-domain-capture.md

     * The next time the user logs in, they will be prompted to join your organization's team using SSO.
     * Users can authenticate into your organization's team using SSO.
     * They will lose access to all data from their earlier teams, including personal workspaces.
 No data will be transferred from their earlier teams to their new team.
-        > To transfer an existing user's data from their earlier teams to their new team, contact your customer success manager.
+        > To transfer an existing user's collections and environments from their earlier teams to their new team, [contact Postman support](#contacting-support-to-manage-accounts).
 * If a captured user is the last Admin of an existing free team:
     * They're removed from the team and the remaining users are assigned the [Admin role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles).
     * All existing user sessions are revoked.
     * The next time the user logs in, they will be prompted to join your organization's team using SSO.
     * Users can authenticate into your organization's team using SSO.
     * They will lose access to all data from their earlier teams, including personal workspaces.
 No data will be transferred from their earlier teams to their new team.
-        > To transfer an existing user's data from their earlier teams to their new team, contact your customer success manager.
+        > To transfer an existing user's collections and environments from their earlier teams to their new team, [contact Postman support](#contacting-support-to-manage-accounts).
 * If a captured user is the last Admin of an existing paid team:
     * Postman support will contact your Team Admins to discuss how to approach this prior to verifying the domain you've added to your team.
     * All existing user sessions are revoked.